p2635/cypress-realworld-testing-course-app/README.md

 - The Testing Pyramid

 ## Course 3: Cypress Fundamentals (in progress) - [course link](https://learn.cypress.io/cypress-fundamentals)

+Theoretical course, which expands a little bit on course 1 without specific instructions to implement.

 - How to use Aliases
 - How to chain methods and assertions together